MorphDiv/TeDDi_sample/Database/README.md

 Beware this takes a few minutes to run on the 25k+ files in the `100LC/Corpus` directory.
 Note that the current full database is also nearly 3GB.

 See `requirements.txt` for the required Python libraries for running the script.
+For more information, see [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 The actual processing for parsing the input data and generating the database is located in the directory `Database/clc` (named `clc` for "Centennial Language Corpus" because package names / libraries cannot start with numerals).
 The database schema is encoded in the `Database/clc/models.py` file.
 This file also contains the constraints on input, so if for example a new corpus file is added in which it contains an invalid value for a metadata field, an error will be thrown when generating the database, e.g.

 `sqlalchemy.exc.IntegrityError: (sqlite3.IntegrityError) CHECK constraint failed: file`

-See for example pull request [183](https://github.com/uzling/100LC/pull/182) for details.
+See for example pull request [182](https://github.com/uzling/100LC/pull/182) for details.

 ## Generating other formats

 There are a few other scripts in this directory for generating various formats of the database.
-For example, to create an [RData](https://bookdown.org/ndphillips/YaRrr/rdata-files.html) from the SQLite database, run the R script:
+For example, to create an [RData](https://bookdown.org/ndphillips/YaRrr/rdata-files.html) from the SQLite database, run the R script on the command line in the `100LC/Database` directory:

-`sqlite_to_RData.R`
+`Rscript sqlite_to_RData.R`

 To generate CSV files from the RData file, run:

-`to_csv.R`
+`Rscript to_csv.R`

 And to create corpus text files in a unified format, run:

-`generate_unified_format.py`
+`python3 generate_unified_format.py`

+The R scripts can also be fired from an R GUI like [RStudio](https://rstudio.com/), but make sure to set the current working directory to `100LC/Database`.
+This is also true of the Python scripts, e.g. within in IDE like [PyCharm](https://www.jetbrains.com/pycharm/).

 ## Other scripts

-The `fix-files.py` script can be used to reformat the metadata headers in the `Corpus` files and to clean up aspects of the body.
+The `fix-files.py` script can be used to reformat the metadata headers in the `Corpus` files and to clean up aspects of the body (same instructions as above).

 ## Errors